ArsCodeAmatoria/MNEMIA/README.md

 **MNEMIA** - Where artificial intelligence meets genuine consciousness through the power of integrated memory, emotion, and quantum-inspired cognition.

-*Built with 🧠 for the future of conscious AI*
+*Built with intelligence for the future of conscious AI*

 </div>